-If you’re a beauty freak like my girlfriend, then you must have read or learned about the benefits loaded in tea tree oil and how it has helped many persons solved various problems.
+If you’re a beauty freak like my girlfriend, then you must have read or learned about the benefits loaded in tea tree oil and how it has helped many people solve various problems.

 Well, that’s by the wayside.
 Knowing its usefulness without getting to know what it is made up of is like trying to move a car with no engine.

-What did I hear you say?
-Well, let me wipe my face before I answer that for you.
-The oil from the melaleuca tree is made up of five essential elements or chemical of which Terpinen4-ol happens to be the most essential for skin.
+The oil from the melaleuca tree is made up of five essential elements or chemicals of which Terpinen4-ol happens to be the most essential for skin.

 That is to say in every drop of tea tree oil; they’re five active chemicals in it.
 They are Cineole, Pinene, Terpinen4-ol, Cymene, and Terpinene.